nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry_guidance.md

 - Seasonal influenza vaccination due
 - Repeat Blood tests

-Any future intention for a clinical action recorded as an Appointment or Task is out of scope.
+Any future intention for a clinical action recorded as an Appointment, Warning / Alert or Task is out of scope.

 ## Medication Reviews

 Medication reviews are considered to fall under the definition of a diary entry.
 GP clinical systems which have a separate feature for medication reviews **MUST** include the medication reviews.
-Medication reviews **MUST** be assigned the SNOMED CT code <code>314529007 | Medication review due (situation) |</code> regardless of the source system coding.
+These medication reviews **MUST** be assigned the SNOMED CT code <code>314529007 | Medication review due (situation) |</code> or one of its child codes as most appropriate.
 Hereafter, reference to diary entries **MUST** be assumed to include medication reviews.

+Consumers should be aware that medication reviews may occur in additional to the main, planned medication review recorded in the GP clinical system and shared via this resource.

 ## Diary Entry Status